 Specs and prices may change without prior notification.

-Products sold by PLR are copyrighted.
+Products made and sold by PLR are copyrighted.
 Some parts are not DOT approved for street use and are for racing only.

 Okay I laid out the graphics over the weekend.
 Now, I'm not going to apologize for modifying the original RXL graphics.
 They were not well executed at the factory.
 All I did was what they should have done at the time.
 This week I head out to Cece, my graphics gal, for the hard work to begin.